openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/pages.rst

 ************************************************

 By default, your course includes a wiki page.
-Learners and course staff can use the wiki to post content and comment on others' content.
+Learners and course staff can use the wiki to post content as well as comment on other people's content.
+For details, see :ref:`Course_Wiki`.

 If you do not want to use a wiki in your course, you can hide the page.